UVASGD/sgd-docs/aseprite/export/index.md

 # Exporting Animations from Asesprite to Unity

-First, you will need to download Aseprite.
-Please see the previous page for information about that.
-Next, you will of course need Unity so please see the Unity subwiki for that.
+First, you will need to [download Aseprite](../download/index.md).
+Next, you will of course need Unity so please see the [Unity subwiki](../../unity/index.md) for that.

-Finally, you will need the [Anim_Inport.cs script](https://gist.github.com/SGDatUVA/10a37b86433a8061d57085fa8376df42).
+Finally, you will need the [Anim_Import.cs script](https://gist.github.com/SGDatUVA/10a37b86433a8061d57085fa8376df42).

-How to use Anim_Import:
+How to use `Anim_Import`:

-* This guide is originally from the SGD project Kin (Fall 2016 to Spring 2017) so if some of the stuff seems nonspecific to your own project, that is why.
-Feel free to go back to the repo to check it out.
+* This guide is originally from the [SGD project Kin](https://github.com/UVASGD/spring-2017-kin) so if some of the stuff seems nonspecific to your own project, that is why.
 * This program imports animation clips from .ase files and attaches them to GameObjects.
 * It was created to make it easier to create sprite animations with dynamic frame lengths in Unity, as it is very tedious and time consuming to do manually.